 BioNTech buys German site from Novartis to boost vaccine output

-FRANKFURT, Sept 17 (Reuters) - Germany's BioNTech BNTX.O is purchasing a German biotech production site from Swiss drugs giant Novartis NOVN.S to boost output of the coronavirus vaccine hopeful it is developing with Pfizer PFE.N.
+FRANKFURT, Sept 17 (Reuters) - BioNTech BNTX.O is buying a production site for its coronavirus vaccine hopeful from Swiss drugs giant Novartis NOVN.S to boost output by several million doses next year and hopes to have the shot ready to file for approval in October.

+Chief Executive Ugur Sahin said its experimental vaccine, which it is developing with Pfizer PFE.N, could be reviewed by regulators in late October or early November, among the first in the western world.

+"A good vaccine should have an immunisation effect of at least 70% to 75% and that is also the yardstick that we have set ourselves in order to have a vaccine that can stop the pandemic in a significant way," Sahin said.

 The two companies were previously aiming to supply up to 100 million doses worldwide by the end of this year and an additional 1.3 billion doses by the end of 2021.